-Visualization under white light after derivatization with anisaldehyde sulphuric acid reagent, both stem bark and small branches showed three bands and again all were found similar.
+Visualization under white light after derivatization with anisaldehyde sulphuric acid reagent, both stem bark and small branches showed three bands, and again all were found similar.

 DISCUSSION: Stem bark of B. lanzan Spreng. is an important ingredient in many Ayurvedic and other traditional formulations and considered to be very effective in various diseases.
-Ever increasing demand for this medicinal bark, commercialization and overharvesting is creating a major threat to this species.
+Ever increasing demand for this medicinal bark, commercialization, and overharvesting is creating a major threat to this species.
 Removal of bark from the tree may damage phloem or expose it to desiccation and fungal or parasite attack.
 Damage of phloem may disrupt the conduction of nutrients and hormones involved in flower bud production 22, 23 decreasing flower induction and therefore fruit and seed set.
 Studies have shown that overharvesting of bark can reduce fruit production and threaten reproduction 24.
-This may affect the survival of plant due to which this plant may be difficult to available in near future for use in traditional medicine industry.
+This may affect the survival of plant due to which this plant may be difficult to available shortly for use in traditional medicine industry.
 Therefore, serious concern regarding the conservation and protection of this plant has become a matter of urgency.
-In view of this, a comparative phytochemical study was carried out to evaluate the possibility of using small branches of B. lanzan in place of its stem bark.
+Given this, a comparative phytochemical study was carried out to evaluate the possibility of using small branches of B. lanzan in place of its stem bark.
 The study is based on the concept of plant part substitution and will help sustainable utilization.

-Data of physico-chemical parameters Table 1 may be useful to traditional medicine industries for authentication and batch to batch consistency of commercial samples.
-Many similarities in the results for qualitative phytochemical analysis of various extracts of stem bark and small branches of B. lanzan Table 2 indicate the presence of many analogous compounds in both the parts of this plant.
+Data of physicochemical parameters Table 1 may be useful to traditional medicine industries for authentication and batch to batch consistency of commercial samples.
+Many similarities in the results for the qualitative phytochemical analysis of various extracts of stem bark and small branches of B. lanzan Table 2 indicate the presence of many analogous compounds in both the parts of this plant.

 HPTLC profile can be used as a diagnostic tool for the proper identification of constituents in medicinal plants.
 Comparative evaluation of HPTLC profiles of n-hexane, ethyl acetate and ethanol extracts of stem bark and small branches of B. lanzan carried out to reveal the chemical pattern showed many similar bands which again indicates the presence of many similar compounds in stem bark and small branches of B. lanzan.
-A careful look at the results of both phytochemical analysis Table 2 as well as HPTLC profiles of various extracts of stem bark and small branches Table 4-6, Fig. 3-5 indicate that the stem bark and small branches are comparable chemically and may be investigated in detail for use as a substitute of stem bark based on chemoprofile and pharmacological action of compared plant parts.
-Less quantity of active phytochemicals like total phenolics and total flavonoids in small branches Table 3 may be compensated by using more quantity of small branches in formulations because this approach may satisfy the requirements of sustainable harvesting, yet simultaneously provide drug for primary health care needs.
+A careful look at the results of both phytochemical analysis Table 2 as well as HPTLC profiles of various extracts of stem bark and small branches Table 4-6, Fig. 3-5 indicate that the stem bark and small branches are comparable chemically and may be investigated in detail for use as a substitute of stem bark based on chem profile and pharmacological action of compared plant parts.
+Less quantity of active phytochemicals like total phenolics and total flavonoids in small branches Table 3 may be compensated by using more quantity of small branches in formulations because this approach may satisfy the requirements of sustainable harvesting, yet simultaneously provide the drug for primary health care needs.

 The above results may be of great importance for a scientist because physicians may substitute the parts of the same plant they traditionally use.
 The study provides a base for the possibilities of plant part substitution in this plant.
-Phytochemical investigation can never substitute pharmacological investigations in determining the therapeutic value of the plant material, so further investigation on comparison and confirmation of above study for pharmacological activities on these aspects is needed to support the findings and coming to the conclusion.
+Phytochemical investigation can never substitute pharmacological investigations in determining the therapeutic value of the plant material, so further investigation on comparison and confirmation of above study for pharmacological activities on these aspects is needed to support the findings and coming to a conclusion.

 CONCLUSION: Similarities in HPTLC profiles and phytochemical analysis of various extracts of stem bark and small branches of B. lanzan suggests that small branches may have many similar active constituents like stem bark and may be recommended as a substitute of stem bark after comparison and confirmation of same for pharmacological activities.
-The study provides the base for further study covering aspect of pharmacology and toxicity to use small branches in place of stem bark which can save the plant from complete destruction.
-Plant part substitution is the need of the hour for conservation of medicinal plants as many medicinal plants are becoming red listed.
-It can provide greater scope for the physicians to utilize raw drugs that are easily available, cost effective and most appropriate for the clinical conditions.
+The study provides the base for further study covering an aspect of pharmacology and toxicity to use small branches in place of stem bark which can save the plant from destruction.
+Plant part substitution is the need of the hour for the conservation of medicinal plants as many medicinal plants are becoming red listed.
+It can provide greater scope for the physicians to utilize raw drugs that are easily available, cost-effective and most appropriate for the clinical conditions.

-We therefore, suggest that every investigation on underground parts or stem bark of medicinal plant may include an investigation on aerial parts of plant also, even though those might not be the parts traditionally used.
+We, therefore, suggest that every investigation on underground parts or stem bark of medicinal plant may include an investigation on aerial parts of the plant also, even though those might not be the parts traditionally used.
 Investigations like this, may protect more species from extinction, and allow the recovery of threatened medicinal plants.

 ACKNOWLEDGEMENT: Authors are thankful to CCRAS, New Delhi for financial assistance and Director General, CCRAS, New Delhi for providing facilities.